fumadari/fumadari.github.io/projects/s3-distributed-vector-index.md

 ## Hierarchical Index Visualization

-This visualization demonstrates the hierarchical structure of the index, showing how data is partitioned into clusters with centroids and how leaves are stored in S3.
+This visualization illustrates the hierarchical structure of the index, showing how data is partitioned into clusters with centroids and how leaves are stored in S3.

-<button id="simulate-query">Simulate Query</button>

 {% raw %}
 <!-- Visualization Container -->